javabyranjith/spring-boot/spring-boot-mongodb/README.md

 Download this project from Git and import as Maven Project in Eclipse/STS.

 ### STEP 3:
-Run the application in Boot Dashboard.
+Run the application in Boot Dashboard and observe the logs.

-### STEP 4: Run Junit Testcase
-Run the junit testcase to ensure your application able to communicate to MySQL DB properly.

-### STEP 4: Run the application using tomcat server